IF YOU LIKE WHAT YOU SEE–SUBSCRIBE

 Blog Policies

-The books that publishers give me for review are generally passed on to my readers through giveaways or given to a local library after I have written about them.
-Sometimes the books that I receive turn out not to be suitable for the blog, and I tell the publisher that.
-Sometimes the books that I receive are so bad that I don’t even give them away as prizes.
-But most of the time, the books are wonderful and I am happy to share them.
+The books that publishers gave me for review were generally passed on to my readers through giveaways or given to a local library after I wrote about them.
+Sometimes the books that I received turned out not to be suitable for the blog.
+But most of the time, the books were wonderful and I was happy to share them.

 A NOTE ABOUT ADVERTISING

 I use affiliate advertising on my site.
 That usually means that I have a link to books sold on Amazon within the text of my blog posts and receive a small percentage of sales.
-I occasionally link to other products if they fit extremely well.
-In those cases, I have a financial arrangement with the advertiser, which I will reveal at the end of the post where the link occurs.
 Readers should be aware of these financial ties.

 Please remember that patronizing the advertisers is a vote for continuing this blog.
 Every purchase helps.